 The typical pit is 30 inches in depth and 18 to 24 inches across.
-The standard sump pit insert available in home improvement centers is 26 gallons and 18 inches diameter.
-In many cases the pit needs to be a minimum of 24 inches and up to a depth of 36 inches.
+The standard sump pit inserts available in home improvement centers is 26 gallons and 18 inches in diameter.
+In many cases, the pit needs to be a minimum of 24 inches and up to a depth of 36 inches.
 But some builders just use a common 5-gallon bucket.

 A small pit fills up with water very quickly and the sump pump has to turn on and off frequently, which shortens the life of the pump and of its check valve.
 Installing a store-sold backup pump in a small basin is impractical because of the risk of its float getting stuck and basement flooding.

 In case the sump pit is still too small or crowded, you may need to dig through the bottom of the pail to place the main pump deeper or to cut the concrete and install a full-size sump pit.
-But many pumps have set turn-on level of 6 to 8" and turn-off at 3" level.
-Then, making the pit deeper would not affect the short-cycling of the pump.
-A larger diameter pit will take longer to fill, or install a pump with a switch that turns the pump on at a much higher level.
+But many pumps have set turn-on levels of 6 to 8″ and turn-off at 3″ levels.
+Then, making the pit deeper would not affect the short cycling of the pump.
+A larger diameter pit will take longer to fill or install a pump with a switch that turns the pump on at a much higher level.

 When the sump pump short-cycles, its thermal overload protection kicks in and shuts the pump down – the basement floods even though the sump pump is not broken and will return back to normal after it cools down.